Turks & Caicos Country Summary

 Economy

-The economy of Turks and Caicos is predominantly driven by tourism, offshore finance, and fishing, with the US dollar as the primary currency.
-The tourism sector significantly contributes to the GDP, particularly through hotels and restaurants, although the islands face challenges such as a negative trade balance and rising unemployment, exacerbated by the COVID-19 pandemic.
+The economy of Turks and Caicos is predominantly driven by tourism, offshore finance, and fishing, with significant contributions from the hotel and restaurant sector.
+The islands import most of their goods from the United States and the United Kingdom, and while the economy has diversified since the 1960s, it faces challenges such as a negative trade balance and rising unemployment, particularly in the aftermath of the COVID-19 pandemic.

 Buy Full Turks & Caicos Report